 As a holding company, the ability of the Company to make payments of interest and principal on the Junior Subordinated Debentures will be dependent primarily upon the receipt of dividends and other distributions from the Bank, which is the Company's principal subsidiary.
-There are various regulatory and contractual restrictions on the ability of the Bank to pay dividends or make other payments to the Company.
-At March 31, 1997, the Bank could pay an aggregate of \$6.5 million in dividends to the Company without prior regulatory approval or violating any contractual restrictions or the regulatory capital levels committed to be maintained by the Bank as of June 30, 1997 (see "Management's Discussion and Analysis of Financial Condition and Results of Operations--Recent Regulatory Developments").
-In addition, the right of the Company to participate in any distribution of assets of any subsidiary, otherwise (and thus the ability of holders of the Capital Securities to benefit indirectly from such distribution), will be subject to the prior claims of creditors of that subsidiary, except to the extent that any claims of the Company as a creditor of such subsidiary may be recognized as such.
+There are various regulatory and contractual restrictions and agreements between the Bank and the OTS which affect the ability of the Bank to pay dividends or make other payments to the Company.
+At March 31, 1997, the Bank could pay an aggregate of \$6.5 million in dividends to the Company without violating the regulatory capital levels committed to be maintained by the Bank as of June 30, 1997.
+As a result of an agreement by the Company with the OTS to dividend subordinate and residual mortgage-related securities resulting from securitization activities conducted by the Bank, which had an aggregate book value of \$45.9 million at March 31, 1997, the Bank may not be able to pay any cash dividends to the Company without prior OTS approval, however.
+(See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Recent Regulatory Developments" and "Regulation--The Bank--Restrictions on Capital Distributions").
+In addition, the right of the Company to participate in any distribution of assets of any subsidiary, including the Bank, upon such subsidiary's liquidation or reorganization or otherwise (and thus the ability of holders of the Capital Securities to benefit indirectly from such distribution), will be subject to the prior claims of creditors of that subsidiary, except to the extent that any claims of the Company as a creditor of such subsidiary may be recognized as such.
 Accordingly, the Capital Securities will effectively be subordinated to all existing and future liabilities and obligations of the Company's subsidiaries, and holders of the Capital Securities should look only to the assets of the Company for payments on the Capital Securities.
 As of March 31, 1997, the Company's consolidated subsidiaries had indebtedness and other liabilities of approximately \$2.3 billion.
-See "Risk Factors--Limited Sources for Payments on Junior Subordinated Debentures and Other Indebtedness and Funding of Non-Banking Activities.'
+See "Risk Factors--Limited Sources for Payments on Junior Subordinated Debentures and Other Indebtedness and Funding of Non-Banking Activities."